gcallah/BookReviews/atherton.md

 Atherton begins addressing Berkeley's writings by examining *An Essay Towards a New Theory of Vision*, a lesser known work of his, and asks whether this work, which appeared before his two major philosophical works, was some sort of diversion, or a coherent preliminary to them.
+Atherton succeeds in tying discussions in this book to themes taken up in *Principles of Human Knowledge* and *Three Dialogues Between Hylas and Philonous*.

 ## Principles: Intro